galElmalah/scaffolder/README.md

 ### **interactive, i**

-Run the scaffolder in an interactive mode, meaning, it will prompt the user to choose a template and a value for each key.
+Run the scaffolder in an interactive mode, meaning, it will prompt the user to choose a template and a value for each parameter.
 This command is the most recommended one as it simplifies the process for the user a lot.

 ### **create** _\<commandName>_